jwplayer/jwplayer-sdk-documentation/android-3.x.x/docs/chromecast/enable-casting-to-chromecast-devices.md

 <br/>

-**1.** Implement the `OptionsProvider` interface.
+**1.** Implement the <a href="https://developers.google.com/android/reference/com/google/android/gms/cast/LaunchOptions" target="_blank">OptionsProvider</a> interface.
 This interface supplies options needed to initialize `CastContext`. `CastContext` is a global singleton object that coordinates all interactions of the framework.

-This interface also creates an instance of `CastOptions` that defines the behavior of the framework.
+This interface also creates an instance of <a href="https://developers.google.com/android/reference/com/google/android/gms/cast/framework/CastOptions.Builder" target="_blank">CastOptions</a> that defines the behavior of the framework.
 For example, `setReceiverApplicationId()` allows you to filter discovery results and to launch the receiver app when a cast session starts.

 ```java
 public class CastOptionsProvider implements OptionsProvider {